Skip to main content

 Lifetime Income

-The main reason to buy an annuity is that it will provide a lifetime income once you retire.
-In fact, that’s the primary selling point.
-It’s much like a defined benefit pension plan that you might receive through your employer.
-Annuities are often attractive if you are concerned about outliving your savings.
 They typically provide income in retirement that you can not outlive.
 You could potentially outlive a traditional retirement fund, unless it’s quite large.
 This is one of the reasons many people are delaying retirement, or un-retiring altogether.
 If you have modest savings, an annuity can provide a monthly income stream to supplement your Social Security.

 Guaranteed Rate of Return

 This positive benefit does not apply to all annuities.
-There are what’s known as “variable annuities” where the rate of return depends on the performance of the stock market.
+There are what are known as “variable annuities,” where the rate of return depends on the performance of the stock market.
 However, there are also “fixed annuities.”
 They provide you a guaranteed rate of return (say, 2% annually) over a specified period of time, regardless of the ups and downs of global markets.
 This type of guaranteed return can be attractive to seniors who would rather have a predictable income stream in retirement.
 You might favor it over weathering the fluctuations of equity markets.

 Deferred Taxes